Rudi Spring

-Rudi Spring (born 17 March 1962) is a German composer of classical music, pianist and academic.
-He is known for vocal compositions on texts by poets and his own, and for chamber music such as his three Chamber Symphonies.
+Rudi Spring (17 March 1962 – 28 December 2025) was a German composer of classical music, pianist and academic teacher.
+He also worked as a church organist and conductor.
+He was known for vocal compositions on texts by poets and his own, and for chamber music such as his three Chamber Symphonies.
+As a pianist, he played with several regular duo partners and made recordings of works by Bach and his sons, Schubert and Sibelius.
+He taught Lied interpretation at the Musikhochschule München from 1999.

-Career
+Life and career

-Born in Lindau, Rudi Spring received piano instructions from Alfred Kuppelmayer (1918–1977), starting in 1971.
-He studied chamber music in 1978 in Bregenz with Heinrich Schiff, with whom he also played in concert.
-He studied at the Musikhochschule München from 1981 to 1986 composition with Wilhelm Killmayer and Heinz Winbeck, and piano with Karl-Hermann Mrongovius.
+Born in Lindau on 17 March 1962, Spring received piano instructions from Alfred Kuppelmayer, starting in 1971.
+He studied chamber music in 1978 in Bregenz with the cellist Heinrich Schiff, with whom he also played in concert and who encouraged him to compose.
+He worked from 1975 to 1986 as a church organist, and as a conductor from 1985.
+Spring studied at the Musikhochschule München from 1981 to 1986, composition with Wilhelm Killmayer and Heinz Winbeck, and piano with Karl-Hermann Mrongovius.

+Composer

-He composed songs and song cycles, inspired by poems of Heinrich Heine, Hermann Lenz, including Galgenliederbuch (after Christian Morgenstern, four volumes), Nero lässt grüßen (song cycle after Martin Walser's monodram), So nah in der Ferne (song cycle after poems of Wolfgang Bächler), Liederfolge für mittlere Singstimme und Klavier after poems of August Stramm, Else Lasker-Schüler, Ingeborg Bachmann and Jakob van Hoddis.
-Several of them were recorded by the Bayerischer Rundfunk, with singers such as Martina Koppelstetter.
+Spring composed songs and song cycles, inspired by poems of Heinrich Heine and Hermann Lenz.
+His song cycle in four volumes Galgenliederbuch sets poems from Christian Morgenstern's collection.
+He wrote a song cycles Nero lässt grüßen after Martin Walser's monodram, So nah in der Ferne, setting poems by Wolfgang Bächler), and a sequence of songs, Liederfolge für mittlere Singstimme und Klavier after poems by August Stramm, Else Lasker-Schüler, Ingeborg Bachmann and Jakob van Hoddis.
+Several of these works were recorded by Bayerischer Rundfunk, with singers such as Martina Koppelstetter.

-Since 1987 he has been teaching several subjects at the Musikhochschule, first vocal coaching then ear training, musical analysis and pitch space, and since 1999 Lied interpretation.

-Spring received commissions of the state of Baden-Württemberg, the Deutscher Musikrat (German Music Council, a member of the International Music Council), the Münchener Kammerorchester, the Munich Puppet Players, the International Bodensee Festival and the Hugo-Wolf-Akademie Stuttgart, among others.
+He received commissions from the state of Baden-Württemberg, the Deutscher Musikrat (a member of the International Music Council), Münchener Kammerorchester, the Munich Puppet Players, the International Bodensee Festival the Hugo-Wolf-Akademie Stuttgart, the Arp Museum Rolandseck, Klavier-Festival Ruhr, and A*Devantgarde in Munich.
+Konstantin Wecker commissioned him to orchestrate his film score for In der Mitte eines Lebens.

-Together with composer Michael Neunteufel (born 1958), he was interviewed by Alfred Solder (born 1949) of the ORF, broadcast on 16 October 1987, entitled Musik hören, Musik verstehen (Listen to music, understand music).
-The premiere of Canto sopra un’ idea frattale in 2005 in Vienna was documented in a film Die Kochsche Schneeflocke, directed by Norbert Wartig (born 1973), produced by LNW Film.

 In 2005, Spring was awarded the fellowship of the Villa Massimo in Rome.

+Pianist

-In 2008 two of his songs appeared on a CD of Salome Kammer, together with music of Cole Porter, Luciano Berio, and Alban Berg, among others.
-In 2009 he accompanied Salome Kammer at the Rheingau Musik Festival in songs and Chansons of the 1920s to 1940s.
-He played the piano in a trio concert at the Gasteig, with Jens Josef (flute) and Graham Waterhouse (cello), performing Martinů's trio and the premiere of the flute version of Gestural Variations; every composer contributed a Christmas carol, with Spring setting Maria durch ein Dornwald ging.
+Spring played in duo collaborating with the violinist Erich Höbarth from 1984 to 2005, with the hackbrett player Marianne Kirch from 1989 to 1997, with the violist Hariolf Schlichtig from 1990 to 1996, with the accordionist Maria Reiter from 1994, with the vocalist Salome Kammer from 2000, and with the cellist Jessica Kuhn from 2005.
+In 2009, he accompanied Kammer at a recital of the Rheingau Musik Festival in songs and Chansons of the 1920s to 1940s.
+He played the piano in a trio concert at the Gasteig, with Jens Josef (flute) and Graham Waterhouse (cello), performing Martinů's trio and the premiere of the flute version of Gestural Variations; every composer contributed a Christmas carol, with Spring setting "Maria durch ein Dornwald ging".